johnjohnsp1/VirusTotal/README.md

 		  -h, --help            show this help message and exit -f INFILE, --infile INFILE
 		                        Path to autoruns text file.

+You will need to run autorunsc.exe first and get some output.

+autorunsc.exe -f /accepteula * >> Autostart_All.txt

 autoruns_vtlookup.py -f Autostart_All.txt